Abishek-Sivakumar/ProjectManagementApp/README.md

 # 📋 Project Management App

 This is an [Expo](https://expo.dev) app built with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
-The app helps users manage projects and tasks efficiently with features like Firebase authentication, project tracking, task analytics (via pie charts), and user dashboards.
+The app helps users manage projects and tasks efficiently with features like authentication, project tracking, task analytics (via pie charts), and user dashboards.

 ---